-Join Chris Croft for an in-depth discussion in this video Managing stakeholders who have conflicting requirements, part of Solving Common Project Problems.
+Join Chris Croft for an in-depth discussion in this video Managing stakeholders who have conflicting requirements, part of Project Management: Solving Common Project Problems.

 - Okay so the first type of problem that we need to look out for is people problems.
 These are quite possibly the biggest problem you're gonna have because people are so much more variable than anything else.
 So I've divided people problems into two.
 The first people-related problem is stakeholders.
 Now these may be customers, suppliers.
 It might be your boss.
 A big problem with projects is that often the different stakeholders have different ideas about what success looks like.
 They have different objectives that they want from the project.

 So how do we handle that?
 The best way to deal with that is to have a kick-off meeting at the start.
 Now it's a known procedure in project planning to have a kick-off meeting where you get everyone together and you all discuss the project.
 I'd like to suggest a slight refinement on that, which is actually to have two kick-off meetings.
 So first of all you have a kick-off meeting with everybody to talk about what they want from the project.
 But at that point, you have to be very careful not to promise anything.
 You just find out what they want and you say to them, okay great, I'm gonna go away and do some planning now.

 Let's meet again in a week and I'll tell you whether I can do it.
 You then get together a week or two later.
 The second meeting, the purpose of this is for them to sign off your plan and agree it.
 If you've done the planning and it's possible to do what they want, that's great, you can just turn up and say yes, I can do it.
 Everybody signs it.
 But quite often what happens is that you go away, you do your planning and you discover that they can't have everything that they want.
 They're gonna have to either reduce the scope or the quality slightly of what they're gonna have, or they're gonna pay more in order to get everything that they want.